opensciencegrid/user-school-2019/docs/materials/day4/part4-ex4-failed-dag.md

 status: done
 ---

-Monday Exercise 4.4: Handling a DAG That Fails
+Thursday Exercise 4.4: Handling a DAG That Fails
 =========================

 The objective of this exercise is to help you learn how DAGMan deals with job failures.
 DAGMan is built to help you recover from such failures.